rdz98/FedRecAttack/README.md

 # FedRecAttack

-Model Poisoning Attack to Federated Recommendation.
+This is the pytorch implementation for our ICDE 2022 paper:

-This is the pytorch implementation of FedRecAttack.
+> Rong, Dazhong, et al. "FedRecAttack: Model Poisoning Attack to Federated Recommendation."
+2022 IEEE 38th International Conference on Data Engineering (ICDE).
+IEEE, 2022.
+[Paper in arXiv](https://arxiv.org/abs/2204.01499)

 ## Environment
 + Python 3.7.9